QuantEcon/lecture-python.myst/lectures/rational_expectations.md

 To illustrate it, we describe a linear quadratic version of a  model due to Lucas and Prescott {cite}`LucasPrescott1971`.

-This 1971 paper is one of a small number of research articles that ignited the *rational expectations revolution*.
+That 1971 paper is one of a small number of research articles that ignited a *rational expectations revolution*.

-We follow Lucas and Prescott by employing a setting that is readily "Bellmanized" (i.e., capable of being formulated in terms of dynamic programming problems).
+We follow Lucas and Prescott by employing a setting that is readily "Bellmanized" (i.e., susceptible to  being formulated as a dynamic programming problems.

 Because we use linear quadratic setups for demand and costs, we can deploy the LQ programming techniques described in {doc}`this lecture <lqcontrol>`.